 These seeds are coated with an inert, organic form of graphite.
 This helps to minimize clumping in storage and seed sowing machines.
 The coating is approved by organic certifiers in Canada, the US, EU, and Japan.

 Matures in 135 days.
 (Open-pollinated seeds)

 Leeks are a valuable addition to the garden because they can be used instead of pungent storage onions from October until April.
 Even in heavy soils, leeks are easy to grow and have lots of flavour.
-Follow this handy How to Grow Leeks from Seed guide and you will grow food all season long.
+Continue reading to learn how to grow leeks from seed.

 Allium ampeloprasum var. porrum

 Zone: Winter harvest leeks are hardy to Zone 7.

 Start summer/fall harvest leeks 6-8 weeks before the last frost date, in flats indoors.
 Start winter harvest leeks indoors from March to mid-June.
 In mild winter areas, start them in a humus-rich nursery bed outside, and then transplant.
 Optimal soil temperature: 10-25°C (50-75°F).
 Seeds should sprout in 10-16 days.

 In flats: Sow seeds 5mm (¼”) deep, about 1cm (½”) apart.
 Transplant when 20cm (8″) tall.
 Space 20cm (8″) apart in rows 45cm (18″) apart.
 Rows can be as narrow as 20cm (8") if planting in raised beds or other situation where weeding will be simple.